mannx/Bluebook/README.md

 	* BLUEBOOK\_IMPORT\_PATH	-> directory where files to import are found
 	* BLUEBOOK\_TEMP\_PATH -> directory where temp files are stored
 	* BLUEBOOK\_DATA\_PATH -> directory where the database is stored
+	* BLUEBOOK\_OUTPUT\_PATH		-> Directory for export files to go

 - Volume Binds/Mounts:
 	* /data	->	Where the database and other configuration files are found
-	* /import -> Where files for import are located (daily sheets, control sheets, etc)
+	* /import -> Where files for import are located (daily sheets, control sheets, etc), also where generated output files are stored by default

 - Ports:
 	* Port 8080 is used by default